Jankes02/sudokuSolver/README.md

 ## Output
 prints solved sudoku board and time elapsed in seconds as output
 ## PS.
-might add graphical interface in the future
+might add GUI in the future